Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 Signs of an allergic reaction to this medicine, including breathing problems, swelling of the face and neck region (angioedema), chest pain have been reported with ibuprofen.
 Stop taking this medicine immediately and immediately contact your doctor or medical emergency department if you notice any of these signs.

-Risk of heart attack or stroke: Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
-Do not exceed the recommended dose or duration of treatment.
+Anti-inflammatory/painkiller medicines like ibuprofen may be associated with a small increased risk of heart attack or stroke.
+Any risk is more likely with high doses or prolonged treatment.
+Do not exceed the recommended dose or take for longer than necessary to control your symptoms (3 days).

 Children and adolescents